-depending the intent So. on and consideration for a transaction, a third party may be able to keep trust property that was improperly transferred from a co-trustee.
+So. depending on the intent and consideration for a transaction, a third party may be able to keep trust property that was improperly transferred from a co-trustee.
 This places additional pressure on cotrustees to be vigilant regarding the policing of his or her co-trustees' actions.
 If there are two individual co-trustees, they should have dual signature requirements for transfers of trust assets.
 Otherwise, an innocent cotrustee will certainly be a target of a claim by a beneficiary where the innocent cotrustee allowed the bad co-trustee to perpetrate an improper transaction that harmed the trust.